 Flat (digital) printing is ideal for printing artwork containing multiple colors.
-It's also a great way to produce small(er) quantities.
+It's also a great way to produce small(er) runs.

 There's a great range of paper to select from for flat printing.
 We like to print on the same cotton paper often used for letterpress printing.

 Note: Flat (digital) printing is different from offset printing.
 Offset printing is a process where inked artwork is transferred from a printing plate to a rubber roller then onto the printing surface.
 Ink is hand-mixed to match your Pantone or CMYK swatch.
 While cost and turnaround are generally more for offset than for flat, offset printing allows for consistent color and can be economical for large(r) quantity runs.

 This is the oldest and a truly treasured form of printing.
 In this process, a raised printing plate is inked and then pressed into the paper, leaving behind a beautiful indentation of the artwork.
 It's a feast for the eyes and the fingers.

 Our letterpress printed projects typically use 1 or 2 colors.
 Blind deboss — an impression without ink — is still considered a "color," as it also requires a run through the press.
 Using 3+ colors with letterpress printing is certainly possible and will incur additional costs (we suggest combining flat and letterpress printing to achieve additional colors).

 Turnaround time: Kindly allow 2–4 weeks for this hands-on process.